 If you take a landline and broadband service from the same provider, switching your broadband provider is likely to mean switching your landline service at the same time.
 So make sure you’re happy to do so before signing up for one of these offers.

-If you want to change provider before the end of your minimum contract period, you might have to pay early termination charges.
+If you want to change provider before the end of your minimum contract period, you might have to pay early termination charges (unless you're not getting the speeds you were promised).
 Check with your current provider whether you will need to pay any charges when you switch.

 And remember, you always have a 14-calendar-day ‘cooling off’ period, during which you can cancel your request to switch broadband provider – without being charged.